 The variability of the consideration for the services transferred during a reporting period is typically resolved by the end of the reporting period.
 However, for certain client contracts, the Company is required to estimate the variable consideration for the services that have been transferred to the client during the reporting period.
 The Company typically estimates the variable consideration based on the expected value method.
 Estimates are based on historical experience and current facts known during the reporting period.
 The Company only recognizes revenues related to variable consideration if it is probable that a significant reversal of revenues recognized will not occur when the uncertainty associated with the variable consideration is resolved.
-When such probable threshold is not satisfied, the Company will constrain some or all of the variable consideration and the constrained variable consideration will not be recognized as revenues.
-The Company records an adjustment to revenue for differences between estimated revenues and the amounts ultimately invoiced to the client.
+When such probable threshold is not satisfied, the Company records an adjustment to revenue for differences between estimated revenues and the amounts ultimately invoiced to the client.
 Adjustments to revenue during the current period related to services transferred during prior periods were not material during the year ended December 31, 2020.